jonasrdl/JonasDiscordBot/README.md

   "api_token": "your-api-token"
 }
 ```
+That was it!
 Any questions? feel free to contact me here:

 # Email: jonasriedel@jonasriedel.com